michael-spencer31/NHL-Game-Simulator/README.md

-# NHL Game Simulator
+# NHL

-Java program that attempts to simulate the results of an NHL season between a number of teams.
-Still in early development.
+Java program that simulates an NHL game between 2 teams.
+Not finished.